PeppyHare/r/content/_index.md

 type: notes
 ---

 These are my notes.
-Please read them.
+Have a gander if you please.

-All content is written in Markdown and rendered to a static site using [Hugo](https://gohugo.io/).
-The theme for the site is [hugo-book](https://themes.gohugo.io/hugo-book/).
-I use KaTeX to typeset any LaTeX in my source in the browser super fast (and in a mobile-friendly format!).
+I write content Markdown and render it to a static site using [Hugo](https://gohugo.io/).
+The lovely minimal theme for the site is [hugo-book](https://github.com/alex-shpak/hugo-book).
+I use KaTeX to typeset any LaTeX in my source in the browser super fast (and sometimes even in a mobile-friendly format!).